The Public Competition Enforcement Review: Argentina

-According to the Antitrust Law, in the event that an infringement is proved, the cessation of the infringing conduct will be ordered and a fine could be imposed on the perpetrators that can be of: (1) up to 30 per cent of the volume of business related to the products or services involved in the unlawful conduct committed, during the last fiscal year, multiplied by the number of years that the conduct has lasted, which may not exceed the national consolidated volume of business registered by the economic group of the parties during the last fiscal year; or (2) up to twice the economic benefit produced by the unlawful conduct committed.
-In the event both of them are applicable, the highest amount will be imposed.
-On the contrary, if none of them is applicable, the fine could be of up to 200 million adjustable units, as will be analysed below.
+In the event that an infringement is proved, the cessation of the infringing conduct will be ordered and the following fines may be imposed on perpetrators: (1) up to 30 per cent of the volume of business related to the products or services involved in the unlawful conduct committed, during the previous fiscal year, multiplied by the number of years that the conduct has lasted, which may not exceed the national consolidated volume of business registered by the parties' economic group for the previous fiscal year; or (2) up to twice the amount of the economic benefit produced by the unlawful conduct committed.
+In the event that both are applicable, the higher amount will be imposed as a fine.
+Conversely, if neither is applicable, a fine of up to 200 million adjustable units3 is possible.

-Between 2000 and 2005, the Antitrust Commission showed an interest in prosecuting cartels and heavy sanctions were imposed (most notably in the cement7 and liquid oxygen8 cases), but from thereon until recently, cartel detection activity has been low.
+Between 2000 and 2005, the Antitrust Commission showed an interest in prosecuting cartels and heavy sanctions were imposed (most notably in the cement4 and liquid oxygen5 cases), but since then cartel detection activity has been low.

-The Notebooks case is a recent corruption scandal that was unveiled in 2018 entailing an organised corruption scheme, which included the delivery of bribes to several people and locations, including politicians and many business people who allegedly benefited from large public contracts between 2005 and 2015.
+The Notebooks case is a recent corruption scandal, unveiled in 2018, concerning an organised corruption scheme that involved the delivery of bribes to various people and locations, including politicians and many business people who allegedly benefited from large public contracts between 2005 and 2015.
 This case has been under criminal investigation since 2018.

-The Antirust Commission initiated a parallel investigation on bid-rigging allegations that have arisen from the depositions within the frame of the criminal investigation and served notice to the involved companies of an ex officio investigation in May 2019.
-The alleged collusive conduct entailed the agreement, coordination of positions or abstention in bid, tenders or auctions referring to public works, in the sectors of roadworks, energy, transport and infrastructure in general.
+The Antirust Commission initiated a parallel investigation into bid rigging allegations that have arisen from depositions within the frame of the criminal investigation and, in May 2019, it served notice of an ex officio investigation to the companies involved.
+The alleged collusive conduct involved agreements and coordination of positions or abstentions in public-works bids, tenders and auctions, in the roadworks, energy and transport sectors and infrastructure in general.

-At the time of writing, there were no major developments in this investigation mainly because of the suspension of procedural terms as a result of covid-19.
+At the time of writing, there have been no major developments in this investigation.

 ii Trends, developments and strategies